Protective Action You Can Take Now

 While a guardianship requires proof that the abused person is incapacitated, a protective proceeding does not.
 What must be demonstrated is that the elderly person is subject to the influence of a predator (family member, “friend”, caregiver, spouse, etc.) and is being exploited and, therefore, needs protection.
 Filing such a legal action does not require two doctors’ reports, medical proof and the other formalities of a guardianship or conservatorship proceeding.
 But it does require some examples (proof) of exploitation and/or abuse that warrants a court’s protective order.

-The difference between a guardianship and a protective arrangement is that a guardian has full (or almost) complete control of his or her ward’s assets.
+The difference between a guardianship and a protective arrangement is that a guardian has complete or almost complete control of his or her ward’s assets.
 In a protective arrangement a person generally understands what is going on around them but needs some oversight from another to protect some or all the assets that the person has.
-The arrangement is less restrictive than a guardianship and covers only designated circumstances should they apply.
-As with most things, consideration must be given before deciding what the best plan of action for your friend or loved one.
+The arrangement is less restrictive than a guardianship and covers only those designated circumstances should they apply.
+As with most things, consideration must be given before deciding what the best plan of action for a friend or loved one is necessary.

 PROTECTIVE COMPLAINTS CAN BE QUITE EFFECTIVE.
 It gets you into court quickly, it often intimidates and immediately stops predators from further stealing.
 If you’re interested in discussing this option, I welcome you to call me toll-free at (855) 376-5291 or email me at fniemann@hnlawfirm.com.